Student Right to Know Disclosure

 Drug and Alcohol Abuse Awareness Program

-See the Drug & Alcohol Abuse Awareness Program included in the Annual Security Report.
+See the Drug and Alcohol Abuse Awareness Program included in the Annual Security Report.

 Students are not required to buy textbooks.
 Textbooks are checked out to students for use during each module they attend and returned at the end of each module.